 We welcome fair use of this content.
 Please credit the Leo Baeck Institute in your citation.
 For usage policies and to request higher resolution images, see Reproductions and Permissions.

-Struck, Hermann: Portrait of Richard Beer-Hofmann, Leo Baeck Institute, 91.1.
+Struck, Hermann: Richard Beer-Hofmann / portrait by Hermann Struck, Leo Baeck Institute, 91.1.